idptools/metapredict/docs/usage/command-line.rst

 Graphing disorder using the common name of a protein
 -----------------------------------------------------

-Sometimes you just don't know the Uniprot ID for your favorite protein, and looking it up can be a pain.
+Sometimes you just don't know the UniProt ID for your favorite protein, and looking it up can be a pain.
 With the ``metapredict-name`` command, you can input the common name of your favorite protein and get a graph in return.
-Metapredict will also print the name of the organisms and the uniprot ID it found so you know you're looking at the correct protein.
-This is because this functionality queries your input protein name on Uniprot and takes the top hit.
+Metapredict will also print the name of the organisms and the UniProt ID it found so you know you're looking at the correct protein.
+This is because this functionality queries your input protein name on UniProt and takes the top hit.
 Sometimes this is the protein you're looking for, but not always.
 To increase the likelihood of success, use your protein name and the organism name for this command.

 *Example*